 Here are our picks

 It’s all here at The World Museum with treasures from around the world, the bottom of the ocean and even outer space.
 A hybrid of old and new: outside, it’s all Corinthian columns and neo-Classical architecture.
-Inside, five floors of natural history exhibits: dinosaur displays, bugs and insects, planetarium, aquarium and on the world cultures floor – Ancient Roman, Greek and Egyptian artefacts rub shoulders with contemporary ethnography.
+Inside, five floors of natural history exhibits including dinosaur displays, bugs and insects, a planetarium, aquarium and Ancient Roman, Greek and Egyptian artefacts.
 This museum is unashamedly family focussed and as you might expect it is mobbed on weekends and school holidays.